fdac20/news/README.md

   - Future work: ideas generated, improvements that would make sense, etc
   - Org chart: rough timeline and responsibilities for each member

+# Class on Sep 29
+  - Schedule for Miniproject2
+  - Introducing GCP
+  - Other matters as needed

 # Class on Sep 24 (complete project proposals)

     Final project proposals are due at the end of the class